 The Oxford Handbook of International Environmental Law provides an analysis of the complex field of international environmental law in general and acknowledges the importance of compliance, implementation, and enforcement, in particular by devoting an entire part (Part VII) to the analysis of these issues.

 Brown Weiss, Edith, and Harold Karan Jacobson, eds.
 Engaging Countries: Strengthening Compliance with International Environmental Accords.
-Cambridge, MA: MIT, 1998.
+Cambridge, MA: Massachusetts Institute of Technology Press, 1998.

 This volume of essays provides a detailed analysis of several states’ compliance records with five major international environmental agreements.
 These records are supplemented by an identification of the factors leading to noncompliance in each instance and the policy lessons that can be learned.